 How can you get started?

-The best part about learning an instrument is that it is a personal journey.
+The best part about learning the piano is that it is a personal journey.
 You can learn your way at any rate you want to, whatever songs you want to learn and whichever styles interest you.
 No two journeys are the same and no matter how busy your schedule gets, your instrument will always be there ready and waiting for your next session when you are ready.

 There is something incredibly natural about playing music and using your hands to create amazing sounds. give yourself just a few hours a week to put the phone down, learn something new and just focus on YOU.